Malaysia, UK firm release satellite data on missing MH370 flight

-KUALA LUMPUR Malaysia's government and British satellite firm Inmarsat ISA.L on Tuesday released data used to determine the path of missing Malaysia Airlines MASM.KL Flight MH370, responding to a clamor from passengers' relatives for greater transparency.
+KUALA LUMPUR May 27 Malaysia's government and British satellite firm Inmarsat ISA.L on Tuesday released the data used to determine the path of missing Malaysia Airlines MASM.KL flight MH370, responding to mounting calls from passengers' relatives for greater transparency.

 The data from satellite communications with the plane, which runs to 47 pages in a report prepared by Inmarsat, features hourly "handshakes" - or network log-on confirmations - after the aircraft disappeared from civilian radar screens on March 8.